 A project of lost and found photography which will expand and grow over time as I discover more objects and items either dropped, misplaced or discarded.

 The project evolved from a personal 50mm photography project which started in 2007 and is still on going.
-Whilst shooting of my 50mm F/1.8 project I focused on many different subjects but mainly in the realms of observational photography.
+Whilst shooting for my 50mm F/1.8 project I focused on many different subjects but mainly in the realms of observational photography.
 Soon after starting this project I found another theme starting to emerge rather rapidly, lost and found photography.

 There has always been a fascination with lost or disregarded items.
 These items seem to follow similar trends such as one glove and one shoe.
 Often I will find babies dummies, children’s toys and sometimes I find the oddest object, such as false teeth or a miniature television.